Nathen-T/Portfolio-Site/index.md

 ### Analysis and Dashboard of my Spotify Music Taste

-By connecting to Spotify's API I extracted data relating to my music taste, such as top tracks, top artist, liked songs and recently played.
-I analysed there dataset using MySQL getting useful insights before creating a dashboard using Power BI.
+Through the integration of Spotify's API, I successfully extracted comprehensive data pertaining to my personal music preferences, encompassing top tracks, favourite artists, liked songs, and recently played tracks.
+Leveraging the potential of MySQL, I conducted an in-depth analysis of this dataset, unearthing valuable insights and actionable information.
+Subsequently, I employed the dynamic visualization capabilities of Power BI to craft an intuitive and visually compelling dashboard, effectively showcasing the derived findings.

 <img src="Projects/Analysis of my Spotify Data/PowerBI dashboard.jpg?raw=true"/>